Right, this one is really, really good.

 “Christmas has even less to do with it, my dear sir, than your wife has or l have.
 You still owe me twenty pounds and you are not in the position to repay it if was in the middle of a heat wave on August bank holiday.
 Good afternoon.”

 Scrooge is intelligent, sarcastic and witty.
-His grave/ gravy joke should be a natural tell for this but Alastair Sim is the first Scrooge so far to convey the humour in the line while not sounding like an alien.
-Scrooge is a political animal who is self assured in the conservatism that feeds his downward trajectory.
-You can feel Dickens’ own satirical edge here when Scrooge wearily corrects the chuggers, stating that his taxes pay for the institutions designed to support the poor (workhouses, debtors prisons) and that those are sufficient.
+His grave/ gravy joke should be a natural tell for this but Alastair Sim is the first Scrooge so far to deliver it while not sounding like an alien.
+Scrooge is a political animal and fully self assured in the conservatism that feeds his downward trajectory.
+You can feel Dickens’ contemporary satirical edge here when Scrooge wearily corrects the chuggers, stating that his taxes pay for the institutions designed to support the poor (workhouses, debtors prisons) and that those are sufficient.
 He is less of a miser and more of an Adam Smith Institute sanctioned neoliberal.

 “The world, that can be so brutally cruel to the poor, professes to condemn the pursuit of wealth in the same breath.”

 That could almost be a tweet by Daniel Hannan.

 Another perfect shot.